benlue/sql-soar/README.md

 ========

 ## What Is SOAR
 SOAR (Simple Object Adapter for Relational database) is a light-weight tool to harness SQL.
 It saves developers from the painstaking SQL hand-coding tasks.
-Not like most ORM solutions, SOAR gives back to developers the full control of how SQL statements are generated.
-SOAR has the following interesting features:
+Not like most ORM solutions, **soar** gives back to developers the full control of how SQL statements are generated.
+SO**soar**AR has the following interesting features:

 + Reusable: you can formulate a SQL statement into an expression.
 You can later invoke that SQL expression with various query conditions.

-+ Less tedious: you don't have to hand code the sql WHERE clause any more.
-Just specify the query values and SOAR will do the tedious works for you.
++ Simple and elegant: you don't have to hand code the sql WHERE clause any more.
+Just specify the query values and **soar** will do the tedious works for you.

-+ Multiple database access: it's very easy to access multiple databases within an application with SOAR.
++ Multiple database access: it's very easy to access multiple databases within an application with **soar**.

++ Schema manipulation: you can define a table schema using JSON notations, and you can easily manipulate table schemas.

 + Full control: unlike most ORM solutions, you have full control of how SQL is generated and applied.

 ## For SOARJS Developers
-Except for "data view" (table schema representd in XML format) supprot, sql-soar is mostly compatible with the soarjs module.
-Very likely you can replace soarjs with sql-soar and your application will run without glitches.
-However, sql-soar has a cleaner API and more developer friendly features, so soarjs developers are encourged to switch.
+Except for "data view" (table schema representd in XML format) supprot, sql-soar is mostly compatible with the "soarjs" module.
+Very likely you can replace "soarjs" with "sql-soar" and your application will run without glitches.
+However, "sql-soar" has a even cleaner API and more developer friendly features, so "soarjs" developers are encourged to switch.

 <a name="5MGuide"></a>
 ## 5 Minutes Guide